 Good direct mail acquisition response rates vary according to each business, and their sales and marketing goals.
 The average response rate for some marketers is around 2%, but for others, even 1% is also acceptable, and it’s realistic for them.
 If possible, the company’s old direct mails’ response rate should be used as a benchmark, which is useful for performance analysis.

 Let's take a look at some of the direct mail cases with astonishing statistics.

 The direct mail industry gets a higher response rate

 We know that a high percentage of people like to get direct mail to sort and see quickly.
 But do they respond?
-According to the DMA response rate report, 5% of the householders and an unknown percentage of business holders respond.
+According to the DMA response rate report, 5% of householders and an unknown percentage of business holders respond.
 According to a recent report, 4 % of B2B receivers also respond.
-Direct mail has a 9% average response rate for house lists and 4.9% for prospect lists in 2018, the Data & Marketing Association found compared Less than 1% for Email, Paid Search, Online Display and Social Media.
+Direct mail has a 9% average response rate for house lists and 4.9% for prospect lists in 2018, the Data & Marketing Association found compared Less than 1% for Email, Paid Search, Online Display, and Social Media.

 After comparison, the average direct mail response rate of well-known online channels was low.
 The email response rate is around 0.1%, the response rate of paid search is 0.6%, the social media response rate is 4%, and online display marketing has a response rate of 0.2%.

 This is a very good way when you can get your mail back or retrieve it whether you are at home or anywhere else.
 If you are at home, you would have to go somewhere.
 If you are above the apartment, you have to come down.
 Have you ever tucked your mails into such occasions and enjoyed some of your other work?
 If so, then you are probably in the minority.